OyajeOmakwu/cloud-security-platform/infrastructure/terraform/modules/guardrails/README.md

 # Guardrails Module

-This Terraform module is intended to define preventive security controls and secure defaults for cloud infrastructure.
+This Terraform module enables preventive security guardrails at the AWS account and platform level.

-## Planned Scope
+## Includes

-- baseline encryption controls
+- EBS encryption by default
-- public access restrictions
+- S3 account-level public access block
-- tagging standards
-- policy enforcement support
-- reusable security defaults for future modules
+- lockdown of the default security group in the default VPC

 ## Security Goals

-- reduce the likelihood of insecure cloud deployments
+- reduce insecure defaults at the account level
-- move security controls earlier into infrastructure provisioning
-- standardize safe configuration across environments
-- minimize reliance on manual review
+- prevent accidental public exposure of S3 resources
+- ensure block storage is encrypted by default
+- minimize risk from permissive default networking behavior

+## Why It Matters

+Preventive controls are strongest when they are enforced automatically and applied broadly.
+This module represents the guardrail layer of the cloud security platform.